jguadagno/jguadagno.github.io/_posts/2010-02-04-using-bing-maps-web-services-imagery-service.md

 ![image-right](/assets/images/posts/image_thumb.png "downtown Bellevue"){: .align-right}

 This call retrieves the Uri to use to display a 200x200 road map of the area at latitude 47.62 and longitude -122.2 with a zoom of 14, which is downtown Bellevue, WA.
 If you want to add pushpins or markers similar to the above image you will need to populate the array of [PushPin](http://msdn.microsoft.com/en-us/library/cc966869.aspx?WT.mc_id=DOP-MVP-4024623) objects.
 A PushPin object has an [IconStyle](http://msdn.microsoft.com/en-us/library/cc980903.aspx?WT.mc_id=DOP-MVP-4024623) which is the type of icon to use, a [Label](http://msdn.microsoft.com/en-us/library/cc981045.aspx?WT.mc_id=DOP-MVP-4024623) which an optional text to display on the pushpin (only works with certain pushpins) and the [Location](http://msdn.microsoft.com/en-us/library/cc966941.aspx?WT.mc_id=DOP-MVP-4024623) which contains the latitude and longitude that the pushpin should be located at.
-That’s it.
+That's it.
 It seems like a lot of work for a one-line call.
 With the attached [Imagery.cs](/assets/downloads/Imagery.cs_.zip) class, a lot of the overhead work was done for you.